Endovascular Repair of an Abdominal Aortic Aneurysm

 You may need to take it easy for a little while after you get home.
 Ask your provider

-if you need to limit your activities.
-You may need to take medicines to help prevent
+if you need to limit your activities and for how long.
+You may need to take medicines

-blood clots.
-Follow all of your provider’s instructions about follow-up care.
-This
+to help prevent blood clots.
+Follow all of your provider’s instructions about follow-up

 Call your healthcare provider right away if you have